Improved Guarantees for Offline Stochastic Matching via New Ordered Contention Resolution Schemes: Introduction

 The offline stochastic matching problem is about finding a maximum matching on a weighted graph.
 However, each edge $e$ is \textit{active} independently according to a known probability $p_e$, and only active edges can be matched.
 The set of active edges is initially unknown.
 An edge whose endpoints are unmatched can be \textit{probed} to determine whether it is active, and if so, it is irrevocably inserted into the matching.
 The objective is to sequentially probe the edges in a way to maximize the expected weighted matching at the end.

-Matching problems arise in numerous deployed AI systems, especially those dealing with allocation and scheduling.
+Matching problems arise in numerous \revisionchange{deployed systems}, especially those dealing with allocation and scheduling.
 See, for example, the works of \citet{DBLP:conf/ijcai/AhmadiADFK20,DBLP:conf/ijcai/AhmedDF17,brubach2020attenuate,brubach21FYS,baveja2018improved} for applications to advertising, e-commerce, organ exchange, online dating, peer review, school matching, and hiring; and \citet{hikima2021integrated,DBLP:conf/aaai/Nanda0SDS20,DBLP:conf/aaai/XuSCDSSTT19} for applications to ride sharing, crowdsourcing (worker-task assignment), and recommendation systems.
-The work of \citet{esfandiari2016neuripsmatching,antoniadis2020neuripsmatching} gives further discussion on applications to e-commerce and internet advertising, and illustrates the importance of designing algorithms with good theoretical guarantees in deployed AI systems.
+The work of \citet{esfandiari2016neuripsmatching,antoniadis2020neuripsmatching} gives further discussion on applications to e-commerce and internet advertising, and illustrates the importance of designing algorithms with good theoretical \revisionchange{guarantees.}

 Stochastic edges play a major role in properly capturing many of these applications when we account for hidden information about whether a proposed match will be accepted.
 Is a kidney donor a good match?
 Will a worker accept an offered task?
 Does a user want to click on this ad?
 The uncertainty inherent in the presence or absence of various edges naturally leads to the need for stochastic optimization.
 Achieving good results when the edge probabilities are known demonstrates the value of learning distributions in AI.